jamesvrempel/Frappe_Assistant_Core/docs/PLUGIN_DEVELOPMENT.md

 This comprehensive guide covers creating plugins for Frappe Assistant Core.
 Plugins allow you to extend the system with custom functionality while maintaining clean separation from core features.

+> **Note**: For most use cases, we recommend creating tools in external Frappe apps using the hooks system (see TOOL_DEVELOPMENT_TEMPLATES.md).
+Internal plugins are primarily for core functionality within frappe_assistant_core.

 ## Plugin Architecture

 ### Plugin Structure